Getting started: Our software

 While you can currently find the documentation for our effects packaged with them on GitHub, we’ve written a few handy blogs to guide you over on our software blogs page.
 These include guides on how to implement FidelityFX Super Resolution and TressFX in Unreal Engine.

-Our samples don’t stop there – we have compiled an ever-growing large library of samples to help you get started with our effects, DirectX®, Vulkan®, integrating our libraries, and much more.
+We have compiled an ever-growing large library of samples to help you get started with our effects, DirectX®, Vulkan®, integrating our libraries, and much more.

 Radeon ProRender and HIP